Free Rhode Island Arrests & Criminal Records: Search Anyone

 • Bar agency when considering a bar admission

-How Do I Locate an Inmate in a Rhode Island State Prison or Federal Prison?
+How Do I Locate an Inmate in a Rhode Island State or Federal Prison?

 Rhode Island has one Adult Correctional Institution (ACI) located in Cranston consisting of seven buildings that houses male and female state prisoners and is managed by the Rhode Island Department of Corrections (RIDOC)—the state has no federal prisons.17